Ten New Year’s Resolutions For Your Eco-Garden

 Provide for all life stages of pollinators.
 Many pollinating insects, including native bees and butterflies, will have gone through several stages by the time they reach adulthood and their needs differ greatly.
 So, in addition to providing water and growing groups of sequentially-flowering plants (preferably native to your area) that supply pollen and nectar from early spring through fall, provide the “host plants” needed for egg laying and for the feeding of larvae (in the case of butterflies and moths: caterpillars).
 For insects that undergo a complete metamorphosis, protect habitat for pupa (chrysalis).
 The latter mainly involves simply leaving fallen leaves and other organic matter on the soil, delaying any pruning of host plants until late spring, and not using leaf blowers, which eliminate the habitat of creatures needing a place to wait out the winter, such as chrysalis held in place on a twig by a fragile silken thread.

 Don’t use pesticides or poisons.
 Synthetic pesticides should be avoided at all costs, but even so-called organic controls can be deadly and indiscriminate, especially if used improperly.
 If a pest if causing enough damage in your Aphid eaterkitchen garden to warrant a control, consider hand removal, barriers and screens, companion plants, or simply sprays of water from the hose.
 Allow a natural balance by welcoming natural pest control such as birds (see bushtit devouring aphids, right) and predatory insects.
+More than two billion pounds of pesticides are sold each year in the U.S, which severely threaten pollinators — without whom we can’t produce food — and damage water and soil quality.

 Protect birds from reflective glass.
 Up to a billion birds are killed or injured by colliding with buildings in North America each year.
 Though skyscrapers kill countless birds, large structures four stories or less in rural locales are responsible for the most bird deaths, according to a 2017 study.
 Many of those strikes can be prevented and here are some ways to help.